 What do your most successful employees do differently?
 What are the prospects for growth and advancement?

 You don’t settle.
-Getting this job isn’t enough – you want to be one of the best in the company and you want to be the best at what you do.
+Getting this job isn’t enough – you want to be one of the best in the company, and you want to be the best at what you do.
 Also, this shows you’re open to staying with the company for a long time, which earns you additional points because companies don’t want people who will quickly jump on to the next opportunity.
 They want someone they can develop and shape into a leader.

 This is the time to clarify!
-If there’s anything about your background, education, experience, skills, or anything else listed on your resume or cover letter that you’re worried the interviewers may misunderstand or harm the chances of earning the job, address it now – you’ll regret not doing so.
+If there’s anything about your background, education, experience, skills, or anything else listed on your resume or cover letter that you’re worried the interviewers may misunderstand or hurt the chances of earning the job, address it now – you’ll regret not doing so.

 This is the most simple method of letting them know you don’t have any more questions and allows them to end the interview.